tldr-pages/tldr/pages/linux/mkosi.md

 `mkosi summary`

-- Build an image with default settings, if no distribution is selected, distribuion of the host system is used:
+- Build an image with default settings, if no distribution is selected, distribution of the host system is used:

 `mkosi build --distribution={{fedora|debian|ubuntu|arch|opensuse}}`